ionvision/ionvision.github.io.bk/index.md

 `2013.09 - Now`
 __Research Assistant__
-- Media Lab, City University of New York
+- The City College, City University of New York

 `2017.09 - 2017.12`
 __Teaching Assistant__